 In the Sisneros lab, Sujay is broadly interested in sound source localization and sexual selection in the plainfin midshipman fish (Porichthys notatus).
 Specifically, he is interested in the following research questions: 1) What are the behavioral strategies employed by females in sound source localization?
 2) How important is pressure detection in determining the position of the humming male?
 3) How does the anatomy and biomechanical properties of the otoliths and swim bladder contribute to determining sound direction?
 4) Do females attend to features in the male hum to assess male quality?

 Balebail S and JA Sisneros.
-In Press.
+2023.
 Natural ambient sounds as sources of biologically relevant information and noise for fishes.
 In: Popper AN, Sisneros JA, Hawkins, AD, and F Thomsen (Eds).
 Effects of Noise on Aquatic Life: Principles and Practical Considerations.
 Springer Nature Switzerland AG.

 Balebail S and JA Sisneros.
 2022.
 Long duration advertisement calls of nesting male plainfin midshipman fish are honest indicators of size and condition.
 Journal of Experimental Biology 225: jeb243889.